 Applications to access the incentive must be made through the Western Australian Apprenticeships Management System (WAAMS) online client portal.

-In order to manage incentive payments in WAAMS, a financial administrator for your organization will need to be appointed.
-The guide to Appointing a financial administrator and the Overview of employer incentive WAAMS functionality can assist employers in getting started.
+In order to manage incentive payments in WAAMS, a financial administrator for your organisation will need to be appointed.
+The guide to appointing a financial administrator and the Overview of employer incentive WAAMS functionality can assist employers in getting started.